This post may contain affiliate links.

 12. Make Up for Ever Mat Velvet + Matifying Foundation

 This liquid foundation is a custom creation designed to work for darker skinned beauties with oily skin.
 The mattified look is most complimentary on darker skin.
 With this formula, the foundation is shockingly lightweight with good coverage.
-This foundation for dark skin tones comes in 21 different shades on Sephora and is good for those with yellow undertones.
+This foundation for dark skin tones comes in 21 different shades on Amazon, and Make Up For Ever, and is good for those with yellow undertones.

 13. Marc Jacobs Beauty Re(marc)able Full Cover Foundation Concentrate

 The range of colors for this full coverage foundation is fantastic, with under and overtones addressed in impeccable detail.
 The concentrated formula means that less is needed to create the perfect look, and 22 shade options make it a great choice.
-Get it from Sephora!
+Get it from Sephora, or Amazon!